cylc/cylc-doc/src/tutorial/furthertopics/inheritance.rst

 Multiple Inheritance
 --------------------

-Next we want to add a vehicle called the V-22 Osprey to the suite.
+Next we want to add a vehicle called the V-22 Osprey to the workflow.
 The V-22 is a cross between a plane and a helicopter - it has wings but can take-off and land vertically.